- About Dry Beans

 First, on the basis of their plant habit:

-- Bush Beans are mounding types that are low-growing, with a compact, 1–2-foot-high habit.
+- Bush Beans are mounding types that are low-growing, with a compact plant habit, usually growing to about 1–2 feet high.

 - Pole Beans are runner or vining types that can grow very tall, typically requiring some form of trellising.